 David has been recognized with multiple awards.
 In 2003 he was the recipient of the Bull Terrier Club of America’s Lifetime Achievement and Langdon Skarda awards.
 He is also the recipient of Dogdom’s Writer of the Year (1987) and Dogdom’s Man of the Year (1996).

-During his years in the Sport, David somehow managed to find time to be a lawyer and trial court judge.
+During his years in the Sport, David somehow found time to be a successful lawyer and trial court judge.

 Nominees in Companion Events